ozuma/Nessus-XML/README.md

 ### count risks by Severity

-Here is an sample code.
-In case of exporting output XML to single `.nessus` file with many hosts, to summarize risks by it's severity level:
+To summarize risks by it's severity level (when one `.nessus` file with many hosts):

 1. Save nessus2csv.py output(CSV) as "nessus_result.csv".
 2. Following awk command line: